 Another niche that requires a premium product when it comes to showcasing their work is the photography industry.

 Here, rather than the textual content, it's the stunning imagery that needs to do the selling and increase the trust.
-For this reason, Ambiance combines the best photography with a few words to create a strong selling message.
+For this reason, the Ambiance Genesis child theme combines the best photography with a few words to create a strong selling message.

 With large images, combined with a title, which can then narrate the story and context, this is an absolute winner.